joshuasamaniego/web-sprint-challenge-advanced-react/README.md

 The form is working, but it is currently controlled by local stateful logic.
 We want to control this form with a custom hook.

-- [ ] Build a custom hook called `useForm`, and use it in your CheckoutForm component to control the form's stateful logic
+- [ y ] Build a custom hook called `useForm`, and use it in your CheckoutForm component to control the form's stateful logic

 _Note: You built a useForm hook in the guided project this week.
 You will probably need to use that as a guide to complete this step.
 However, try and build it out first before you peek at the guided project.
 And *do not* copy/paste directly from the guided project!_